Xqhare/Xqhare/README.md

 ---
 ![GitHub Stats](https://github-readme-stats-fast.vercel.app/api/pin/?username=Xqhare&repo=horae&theme=radical)

 Everybody always talks about how hard Time & Date is.
-I had to find out myself, and yes, they are right.
+I had to find that out myself, and yes, they are right.

 ---